tanyajain1207/AdobeHackathon_1b/README.md

+# Adobe India Hackathon 2025
-# Persona-Driven Document Intelligence
+## Persona-Driven Document Intelligence
 Theme: “Connect What Matters — For the User Who Matters”

 Inside this GitHub Repository, there is the source code for the Intelligent, Persona-Driven Document (PDF) Parser and Dockerfile and Docker Setup for the Round 1(b) of the Adobe Hackathon.
 This source code contains a program, when ran, it processes PDF's in the "input" folder, parses the PDF, refines the documents and produces a structured JSON output.

-## Contents of the repository
+### Contents of the repository
 project-1b/
 │
 ├── Dockerfile                 # Docker image build instructions ├── requirements.txt           # Python dependencies
 ├── README.md                  # Project overview and instructions
 ├── src/                       # Source code folder
 │   ├── __init__.py
 │   ├── main.py                # Main entry point for pipeline
-│   └── document_processor.py
+│   ├── document_processor.py
-│   └── subsection_extractor.py
+│   ├── subsection_extractor.py
-│   └── persona_analyzer.py
+│   ├── persona_analyzer.py
-│   └── relevence_ranker.py
+│   ├── relevence_ranker.py
-│   └── output_formatter.py
+│   ├── output_formatter.py
-│   └── config.json
+│   ├── config.json            # (optional) config file inside src
 │
 ├── input/                     # Input PDFs and config.json
-│   └── (your input files)
+│   ├── (your input files)
 │
 ├── output/                    # Results output folder
-│   └── (output files)
+│   ├── (output files)
-└──

-# Installation & Setup
+### Installation & Setup

 1) Prerequisites
     Docker Desktop installed and running (for Windows/Mac/Linux)